undergroundwires/privacy.sexy/README.md

 - Application uses highly decoupled models & services in different DDD layers.
   - **Domain layer** is where the application is modelled with validation logic.
   - **Presentation Layer**
-    - Consists of Vue.js components & UI stuff.
+    - Consists of Vue.js components and other UI-related code.
+    - Desktop application is created using [Electron](https://www.electronjs.org/).
     - Event driven as in components simply listens to events from the state and act accordingly.
   - **Application Layer**
     - Keeps the application state